-- Complainant means any employee of District U-46, student, parent or legal guardian of a student (or legally recognized guardian of a student) who submits a grievance relevant to Title IX or the State Sex Equity provisions. - Complaint means a complaint alleging an action, policy, procedure, or practice as prohibited by Title IX or the State Sex Equity provisions, which would include complaints alleging sexual harassment by students and employees.
+- 1. Complainant means an individual who is alleged to be the victim of conduct that could constitute sexual harassment and who submits a grievance relevant to Title IX or the State Sex Equity provisions. - 2.
+Complaint means a complaint alleging conduct that constitutes sexual harassment in violation of policy, procedure, and practice under Title IX or the State Sex Equity provisions, and includes complaints alleging sexual harassment by students or employees.